-Neil is teaching Brass Technique, Introduction to Chamber Groups, Arranging 45 and a conducting Strings Ensemble.
+Neil is teaching Brass Technique, Arranging 45, coaching Brass Chamber Group and conducting Concert Band.

-A native of British Columbia, Neil took up the trumpet at an early age, and the cello at age 11.
-After studies in Vancouver with Jerold Gerbrecht, he attended the University of British Columbia where he earned his Bachelor of Music degree on trumpet as a student of Martin Berinbaum, maintaining cello as his second instrument.
+A native of British Columbia, Neil attended the University of British Columbia where he earned his Bachelor of Music degree on trumpet, maintaining cello as his second instrument.
 He followed his music degree with teacher training, also at UBC.
 He attended summer music programs at the Courtenay Youth Music Centre, the Banff Centre (with the Canadian Brass), and the Aspen Festival.
-While still a student, he also worked as a private trumpet instructor and Brass Section Coach for the Delta Youth Orchestra.

 In 1983, Neil moved to Toronto to take up a position as Production Assistant/Youth Orchestra Manager with the Toronto Symphony.
 Returning to teaching with the Scarborough Board of Education, he taught Computers, Band and Strings, conducted the All-City Symphony Orchestra, the All-City Concert Band, and instructed at the Scarborough Music Camp.
-After a 31-year teaching career Neil retired in 2016 as the Junior School music teacher at Trinity College School, where he taught the senior string class and conducted award-wining string and wind ensembles at both the elementary and secondary level.
+After a 31-year teaching career, Neil retired from Trinity College School, where he taught Grade 5 to 8 music and conducted award-winning string and wind ensembles at both the elementary and secondary level.

 Lake Field Music camp for adult amateurs